Vibe Coding: Why Your AI-Built App Has No User

 What to Do If You've Already Built It

-They love it but can't find it.
+They love it but couldn’t find it.
 This is a distribution problem.
 Good news — you built the right thing, you just need to get it in front of more of the right people.

 How to Build the Right Thing (Even When You're Moving Fast)